 Sankaran holds Bachelor’s and Master’s degrees in electrical and computer engineering from Ohio University and a Doctorate in biomedical engineering from UNC-Chapel Hill.
 She previously served as Assistant Director of the NC Department of Commerce’s Office of Science and Technology.
 At the Office of Science and Technology, Dr. Sankaran managed the Green Business Fund, a competitive program that awards grants to small businesses to encourage them to commercialize innovative green technologies.
 She oversaw the disbursement of $10M in federal Recovery Act funding to North Carolina small businesses.
 For three years, she was also lead organizer of the annual NC Nanotechnology Commercialization Conference, an event that features national-caliber speakers and attracts hundreds of attendees.
-Dr. Sankaran also served as research manager for the Office.
 Earlier in her career, Dr. Sankaran held positions with the Burroughs Wellcome Fund and Sigma Xi, the Scientific Research Society.

 Dr. Sankaran is an active and dedicated volunteer in K-12 and higher Science and Math education.
 She has been involved in the Durham Women and Math mentoring program, serves as a judge in the annual North Carolina FIRST Robotics tournament, and speaks on career development to graduate students and postdocs in the sciences and engineering.
-She serves on the Standing Committee for Ag Biotech in North Carolina,is a member of the Women in Bio RTP Chapter, and is President of the PTA at Creekside Elementary School in Durham, NC.
+She serves on the Standing Committee for Ag Biotech in North Carolina and the Communications Committee of the University Economic Development Association (UEDA), and is a member of the Women in Bio RTP Chapter.

 Monica Schledorn is an active volunteer with the Orange County Literacy Council.
 She currently teaches English as a Second Language to adult immigrants and refugees at a local elementary school.
 Schledorn is also in training to be a tutor for home schooled children in Orange County.
 She will be assisting with outreach efforts along with providing private tutoring sessions.
 In addition to teaching, she has also been involved with Paws4Ever helping to train and care for the dogs.